 When it wasn't filling my kitchen with surprisingly powerful bass, the Remix did a good job filling in as my speakerphone.
 If a call came in, the music immediately paused and was replaced by a pleasant ring.
 A quick press of the multifunction button, and I was chatting with my caller.
 Most calls delivered crystal-clear audio on both ends, but there was one instance where my mom complained of a slight echo.

-Battery Life and Bluetooth
+V-Moda Remix review: Battery life and Bluetooth

 V-Moda claims the Remix's 3,400-mAH battery will last up to 10 hours on a charge.
 I put the speaker to the test while I spent the day deep-cleaning my apartment from top to bottom, with some laundry thrown in for good measure.
 Even though I tapped out after 6 hours and 48 minutes, the Remix was still pumping out the jams.

 Similar to other Bluetooth devices, the Remix has a range of 33 feet.
 However, I was able to walk 50 feet down a hallway before the sound cut out.
 The audio cut back in as soon as I stepped back in range.